yordan-kanchelov/pixi-typescript-boilerplate/README.md

 # pixi-typescript-boilerplate

-### Ready to code setup for pixi.js with typescript
+## Ready to code setup for pixi.js with typescript & babel + browserify

 ## Commands: